 The power transformer voltage is 600 Vac.
 Normally a choke input supply gives about .9 times RMS voltage minus rectifier drop, or about 500 volts.

-Bleeder resistance is also too high to hold the filter output voltage at that voltage, so unloaded voltage soars a bit higher.
+Bleeder resistance is too high to hold the filter output voltage at normal choke input voltage of 500V, so unloaded voltage soars a bit higher.

 Worse yet, all stages run from dropping resistors, so all the low voltage tubes and screen grid of the 6146 go to 500 volts or more when the key is up!

-I found a novel way to correct this, and supply negative voltage for grid bias.
+I found a novel way to correct this while supplying negative voltage for grid bias.
 I moved filter choke CH-1 into the center tap of the power transformer on the ground side of SW-1, and rectified the AC appearing across the filter choke to provide a negative DC supply.